daern91/paint_bucket_fill/README.md

 * Ruby 2.4.1
 * RSpec 3.6

-* Type 'rspec paint_spec.rb' to verify in your terminal.
+* Type 'rspec paint_spec.rb' to run tests in your terminal.